 Turns out she got me there under false pretences actually – I thought she’d have all manner of nannies and servants now Jamie had hit the big time, but there was just the one au pair and she was spending all her time on Candy Crush scowling at us.
-Also it seemed that we were the only fools that had actually brought our kids to this family orientated day.
+Also, it seemed that we were the only fools that had actually brought our kids to this family orientated day.

 Then all the men buggered off to play golf.

 ‘What the hell Millie?’
-I asked her as we sat in the corner of the lavish marquee, shunned from the cool crowd for having small people who could leave stains on expensive clothes.
+I asked her as we sat in the corner of the lavish marquee, shunned by the cool crowd for having small people who could leave stains on expensive clothes.
 All the other wives and girlfriends were arranged artfully by the bar.

-‘I know, I know,’ she replied as she tried to give the baby a bottle and stop her toddler Dulcie putting licked Smarties down her top at the same time.
+‘I know, I know,’ she said as she tried to give the baby a bottle and stop her toddler Dulcie putting licked Smarties down her top at the same time.
 ‘He wants people to think it hasn’t all gone to his head and that it will look good if we are looking after the kids ourselves.
 He thinks all his Belfast mates will take the mick otherwise.’

 ‘But he has just effed off to the golf course.’
 I think I’d have come alone if I’d known.